 Each year the ELF award is given to a person or group of people who have made an outstanding contribution to the service of human health in the respiratory field.

-This year’s award is dedicated to all healthcare professionals, from nurses to physiotherapists and clinicians to support staff.
+In 2020 the ELF award was dedicated to all healthcare professionals, from nurses to physiotherapists and clinicians to support staff.
 During unprecedented times, respiratory professionals have pulled together in extraordinary ways; from the dedication to patient care to the rapid publication of more than 95,000 articles on the topic of COVID-19, to help inform our understanding of this new disease.
 While battling COVID-19, respiratory healthcare professionals have also been treating their regular patients, who have continued to live with their long-term lung diseases under stressful and worrying times.